-Persistent depressive disorder is classified as a type of affective disorder (also called mood disorder) that often resembles a less severe, yet more chronic form of major (clinical) depression.
+Persistent depressive disorder is a type of affective disorder.
+It is also called mood disorder.
+It often resembles a less severe, yet more chronic form of major (clinical) depression.
 It was previously referred to as dysthymia or dysthymic disorder.
 However, people with persistent depressive disorder may also experience major depressive episodes at times.

 Depression is a mood disorder that involves a child's body, mood, and thoughts.
-It can affect and disrupt eating, sleeping, or thinking patterns, and is not the same as being unhappy or in a "blue" mood, nor is it a sign of personal weakness or a condition that can be willed or wished away.
+It can affect and disrupt eating, sleeping, or thinking patterns.
+It is not the same as being unhappy or in a "blue" mood.
+It is also not a sign of personal weakness or a condition that can be willed or wished away.
 Children with a depressive illness cannot merely "pull themselves together" and get better.
 Treatment is often necessary and many times crucial to recovery.

-There are three primary types of depression, including:
+There are 3 primary types of depression, including: